ropensci/melt/.github/CONTRIBUTING.md

 ## Roadmap
 TO DO:

-- More options of families and link functions for `el_glm()`.
+- Additional options of families and link functions for `el_glm()`.
 Specifically, `quasi` family is our current priority.

-- More model diagnostic tools.
+- Additional model diagnostic tools.

-- More multiple testing options.
+- Additional multiple testing options.

+- Additional optimization routines.

 NOT TO DO: